 - Non-healing sores or ulcers, especially on the limbs

-The risk of developing these complications can be reduced by maintaining appropriate sugar levels.
+The risk of developing these complications can be reduced by maintaining appropriate blood glucose levels.
+Also, it is important to screen for likely comorbidities at regular intervals.
 Therefore, it is essential to seek early medical care to avoid severe complications.

 When To See A Doctor